 Bring the best you into every relationship and you’ll have the best relationship.
 And if the relationship doesn’t work out, then maybe there’s more healing you need to do so that you don’t attract that type of person in your life again.

-Every great relationship starts in you.
+Every great relationship starts with and in you.